Mixture representations and Bayesian nonparametric inference for likelihood ratio ordered distributions: Introduction

 This article introduces mixture representations for likelihood ratio ordered distributions.
 Essentially, we show that $f/g$ is non-increasing if and only if $f$ can be expressed as a mixture of one-sided truncations of $g.$ The mixing distribution, which assigns weights to the truncation points, is unique and tractable.
 A symmetric counterpart to this result provides a mixture representation for $g.$ The mixture representations shed light on the convex geometry of the likelihood ratio order and immediately lead to Khintchine-type results \citep{Khintchine1938, Williamson1956, Shepp1962}.

 To illustrate the practical value of the mixture representations, we address the problem of density estimation for likelihood ratio ordered distributions.
 Suppose we observe two independent samples $X_1, \ldots, X_{n} \sim F$ and $Y_1, \ldots, Y_{m} \sim G$ with $F \leq_{\text{LR}} G$.
-How can we estimate the densities $f$ and $g$ such that the ratio of our estimates $\hat{f}/\hat{g}$ is non-increasing?
+How can we flexibly estimate the densities $f$ and $g$ subject to the constraint that the ratio $f /g$ is monotone?

-As motivation for this problem, and following \citet{Yu2017} and \citet{Westling}, consider the relationship between a continuous explanatory variable $Z$ and a binary response variable $D.$ For example, $Z$ could be the value of a biomarker and $D$ could indicate the presence of a disease.
+As motivation for this problem, and following \citet{Yu2017} and \citet{Westling2023}, consider the relationship between a continuous explanatory variable $Z$ and a binary response variable $D.$ For example, $Z$ could be the value of a biomarker and $D$ could indicate the presence of a disease.
 In this situation, one commonly fits a generalized linear model, in which case $\text{pr}(D=1 \mid Z=z)$ is a monotonic function of $z.$ An alternative nonparametric analysis can be carried out via density estimation.
 Let $f$ and $g$ denote the densities of $Z$ conditional on $D=0$ and $D=1,$ respectively.
 By Bayes' theorem,

-To ensure the nonparametric analysis respects the monotonicity of {$\text{pr}(D=1 \mid Z=z),$} the ratio of our estimates $\hat{f}/\hat{g}$ must be monotone.
+To ensure the nonparametric analysis respects the monotonicity of {$\text{pr}(D=1 \mid Z=z),$} the ratio $f/g$ must be monotone.
 In many applications, the results may be difficult to interpret or act upon without such a constraint.
 Density estimation for likelihood ratio ordered distributions can also be applied in several seemingly unrelated statistical tasks, including estimating receiver operating characteristic curves \citep{Yu2017}, comparing trends in nonhomogenous Poisson processes \citep{Dykstra1995}, and accounting for selection bias.

-A major challenge associated with the density estimation problem is that of optimizing over, or defining a prior distribution for, pairs of densities satisfying a monotone ratio constraint.
-Despite the importance of the problem, only \citet{Yu2017} have proposed a solution, combining a reparametrization with the maximum smoothed likelihood technique of \citet{Eggermont1995a}.
-They analyzed the convergence rate of their estimators, but left open the question of uncertainty quantification.